By Emmanuel Jarry and Leila Abboud

 Questions over Hollande's personal life - and whether Trierweiler was still first lady - have diverted public attention from a shift the president made this month towards more business-friendly policies aimed at reviving the euro zone's second-biggest economy in the face of high unemployment.

-A news conference to unveil the economic plans was overshadowed by questions over Hollande's private life, as was a trip to Rome to meet the pope on Friday.
+A press conference to unveil the economic plans was overshadowed by questions over Hollande's private life, as was a trip to Rome to meet the pope on Friday.

 Announcing the separation, Hollande said he was speaking as an individual and not as head of state since it concerned his private life.

-Trierweiler, a 48-year-old arts columnist for weekly magazine Paris Match, was not married to Hollande but they had been together since 2006.
-She assumed the role of first lady at official functions following his election in May 2012, and like her predecessors, maintained an office with a budget of roughly 20,000 euros per month.
+Trierweiler, a 48-year old arts columnist for weekly magazine Paris Match, was not married to Hollande but they had been together since 2006.
+She assumed the role of first lady at official functions following his election in May 2012.

 Hollande, 59, is the most unpopular president in modern France, according to polls.
 He has struggled to live up to a promise to get unemployment, currently stuck near 11 percent, firmly on a downward trend.